azdavis/azdavis.net/posts/en/middle-housing.md

 Their argument is, in a sense, a self-reinforcing one.
 By opposing policies that welcome new residents, they deny the status of resident to exactly the people who would have liked to live here but were disallowed by prohibitively expensive housing costs.
 They thus effectively control the narrative by tending to shut out the very people who would benefit from these policies from the public comment meetings about said policies.

-We should think about the people who would live in our city, but are denied the ability to do so by exclusionary zoning policies.
-We should consider the fact that these people tend to not be heard in these public comment meetings, since they are not residents, but they exist nonetheless, and they would gladly live here and contribute to our community, if we only [allowed them to][laf].
+We should think about the people who support legalizing denser housing in our city, and who would live in that housing, but are denied the ability to do so because it is not allowed to exist.
+We should consider the fact that these people tend to not be heard in these public comment meetings, since they are not residents, but they exist nonetheless, and they would gladly live here and contribute to our community and the city's tax base, if we only [allowed them to][laf].

 [tod]: https://www.theurbanist.org/2025/01/24/ferguson-team-transit-oriented-development-should-be-top-priority/
 [plan]: https://www.theurbanist.org/2025/04/11/bellevues-bold-middle-housing-plan/